Tutorial: Uploading a file

 To follow this tutorial, you'll need these things:

-- A MASV account with the Owner role: You can sign up here.
+- A MASV account with the Owner or Admin role: You can sign up here.

 - Access to a command line shell: This tutorial uses GNU Bash running on Linux.